girlscript/winter-of-contributing/Web_Development/Javascript/CONTRIBUTING.md

    mentors before being sent to the supervisor, to ensure no abuse of incomprehensibility.

+Updates (September 16, 2021):
+- Each issue will uniquely identify a single topic/sub-topic.
+- Every issue must have a checklist representing what kind of contributions are left undone (document, audio, video).
+- Since a PR resolves and closes an issue, it'll manually be reopened after each kind of contribution is done.
+That's just fair, because multiple forms of contributions revolving the same issue would still require changing the same files, which isn't possible.
+- For each topic, we'll first accept a document-based contribution before accepting any video/audio contribution.
+- As long as we're not out of options, one contributor may contribute to one topic only in one format i. e.
+Either document, video, or audio, but not multiple.
+- Although more issues will be generated, if you find an issue having been assigned to too many contributors already, I recommend you to:
+  1. Look for other issues,.
+  2. Request contribution to the same issue for a different format (document, audio, video).
+  3. Create your own issue and request the tag from me (you may reference the roadmap).
+- There will be a soft limit on the number of issues a single person may work simultaneously on.

 ## Issues
 You may raise relevant issues within the repository, keeping the following points in mind: